Coaching Works – But What Kind Of Coaching?

 So – if you’re the kind of coach that dives straight into looking at problems and what stops people achieving their goals, you will maybe get better results for your clients if you switch your approach to ensuring a good relationship, focusing first on their aspirations, and easing them into a good emotional state before they get down to the details of how to achieve their goals and solve their problems.

-Unfortunately, as so often with research, Boyatzis and Jack’s article is hidden behind a paywall by parasitic academic publishing companies – but you can read their 2013 paper that originally reported their coaching and fMRI study here.
+You can also read their 2013 paper that originally reported their coaching and fMRI study here.